xoopscube/documentation/en/development/installation.md

 + [XML Parser](https://www.php.net/manual/en/book.xml.php)
 + [Zlib](https://www.php.net/manual/en/book.zlib.php)

-Please note, OS distributions can require you to manually install and configure the PHP JSON and XML extensions.
+Please note, some OS distributions can require you to manually install and configure the PHP JSON and XML extensions.
 For example, when using Ubuntu this can be done via _apt-get install php7.2-json_ and _apt-get install php7.2-xml_ respectively.

 ?> These PHP extensions are often enabled by default.
 Extensions should match the PHP version.

 -----
 ### Quick Start

-**Installation wizard**
+**GUI Installation Wizard**

 1. Download [XCL 2.3.x](#download)
 2. Decompress and upload the files to your public html directory